h15200/notes/system-design.md

      - PROS like multi-leader, this is only viable in a multi data center, multi region setup
      - CONS still need conflict resolution, not consistent, slow reads when using read-repair

-#### Federation / Partitioning
+#### Federation / Functional Partitioning

-- also called `functional partitioning`
-- instead of using one huge db, smaller dbs are in charge of a piece of the whole data
+- When each node has a part of the row data
+- ex Audio
+  - one db holds metadata
+  - one db holds url to s3 bucket
+- this is generally easy when the data allows you to do it

+#### Partitioning (horizontal scaling)

-- eg a separate db per topic.
-Different from sharding where each db still has a subset of the entire data
+- each database still has whole rows, but not all of the records
-- example might be separating audio into the actual audio (to some blob storage like s3) and metadata (a document storage db)
-- Multiple nodes are used for partitions.
-Each partition has its own follower and usually some read replicas.
+- generally, much harder to do on an RDBMS.
+Often used in document stores
-  - one node can be Leader of partition 1 and Follower of partitions 2 and 3
+- often used in conjunction with replication as one node can be Leader of partition 1 and Follower of partitions 2 and 3
-  - `hash partitioning` or consistent hashing where the key is hashes of data is used to evenly distribute load so there are no skews / hot spots
-    - this still doesn't have for ex. if the same hashed key is used to read/write like in celebrity instagrams.
-For that, have some logic like if followers exceed a certain point, add 2 random strings to the hash so that reads and writes on the celebrity are partitioned and not concentrated in 1 partition
-  - mongo and cassandra uses `md5`, not an especially strong cryptographic hash algo since it's just used to search for keys
-- CONS adds additional logic, data is not as organized, hard to figure out where to get the appropritate data, may not work with certain business logic

-#### Partitioning (horizontal scaling) Data partitioning over multiple databases

-- each database still has the whole data, but only a subset of it
-  - eg for all users, one db will be in charge of lastName A-D, then E-H etc..

-`Partitioning` or `sharding` will decrease latency, increase throughput and can be done in 2 ways:

-- Horizontal partitioning separates (users a-j, j-z) into smaller shards (or partitions) of the same columns

-  - can be done in RDBMS and no-SQL, but much easier with noSQL
-    - 2 methods of horizontal partitioning:
+- 2 Main ways

-    1. Range of keys
+  1. Using a range of keys per machine (lastname a-g, g-m etc..)
-    - ex.
-"A-D" in last names goes to one shard, then "E-K"
+     - PRO
+       - easy to do range queries
-    - PROS easy to implement
+       - easy to know which node holds the key
+     - CONS
-    - CONS could have uneven data, can have hot spots
+       - will have skews, or hot spots (busy nodes) and may defeat the purpose of paritioning
-    2. By Range of Hash of keys
-    - hash a last name, then take a range of those hashes
+  2. Using a hash of keys `hash partitioning`.
+The hashing algo can be easy like `md5`, which is used in `mongoDB` and `Cassandra`
-    - PROS even data
+     - PROS
-    - CONS can't do range queries since lastnames are now random, still can have hot spots
+       - balanced load
+     - CONS
+       - need to query every machine for range queries as keys are not ordered
+       - adds additional logic.

 - secondary indexing